 What other programs does SFGFF support?

 Filmmaker Development Program: We support filmmakers to increase the impact of their stories, through our awards program including a juried cash prize for Best Bay Area Environmental Documentary.
-In Fall 2017, we’ll launch the Reel Science Challenge, which will filmmakers with environmental scientists to engage in collaborative workshops to produce a series of short films during an immersive filmmaking lab.
+In 2018, we’ll launch the Reel Science Challenge, which will filmmakers with environmental scientists to engage in collaborative workshops to produce a series of short films during an immersive filmmaking lab.

 Green Connect: We use the power of film to inspire people to take action for environmental change.
 The program involves talks and sessions on the issues; directing people to our Lights!
 Camera!
 Take Action! resources and give people a chance to share their green pledge on video with Green Speak Out.

 Youth Program: We give young people access to green films & filmmaking, with complimentary tickets to Green Film Fest.
 Our Youth Filmmaker Award and Workshops give them an opportunity to pick up a camera and share their environmental stories.